zaiisao/Documentation/en/Interactive Broadcast/android_video.md

 	<img alt="../_images/android9.png" src="https://web-cdn.agora.io/docs-files/en/android9.png" style="width: 500px; "/>

-## Preventing Obfuscation of the Agora Classes
+## Prevent Obfuscation of the Agora Classes

 In the `proguard-rules.pro` file, add a `-keep` class configuration for the Agora SDK.
 This prevents obfuscation of the Agora SDK public class names.